-After all 10,000 simulations the results were transferred into another spreadsheet for further processing and generating of Excel charts, together with the Macro from Figure 3.3.
+After all 10,000 simulations are done, we transfer the results into another spreadsheet in the same workbook for further processing and generating of Excel charts.
+This is accomplished by the Macro of Figure 4.

-'''

 Sub Macro()

-Range("AA15:AL10014").Select / These cells contain results of
+Range("AA15:AL10014").Select / These

-10,000 runs)
+cells contain results of 10,000 runs)

 Selection.Copy

 Sheets("Sheet2").Select

 Range("A2").Select

-'''

 Selection.PasteSpecial

-Paste:=xlValues, Operation:=xlNone, SkipBlanks:=False,
+Paste:=x1Values,

+Operation:=x1None, SkipBlanks:=

-Transpose:=False / Copy results of 10,000 runs to Sheet2)
+False, Transpose:=False ( Copy results of

+10,000 runs to Sheet2)

 Application.CutCopyMode = False

 End Sub